Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics

 \subsection{APM}

-The APM technique yields a local reconstruction of the projected density field within a circular aperture of radius $r$\inlinecomment{\cora{isn't that actually an annular aka ring-like aperture, or you need to replace $\theta$ by $\theta'$} \simone{done, thanks!}}, weighted by a compensated filter function $U_{r}(\theta)$ set in this work to a Starlet wavelet kernel (Eq.
+The APM technique yields a local reconstruction of the projected density field within a circular aperture of radius $r$, weighted by a compensated filter function $U_{r}(\theta)$ set in this work to a Starlet wavelet kernel (Eq.
 14 of \citealp{Leonard+12})

 As $U_{r}$ is compensated, it satisfies $\int \, \text{d}\theta \, \theta \, U_{r}(\theta) = 0$.
 One can also express $M_{\text{ap}}$ directly in terms of the tangential shear component $\gamma_{\rm t}$